How to Break the Pursuer Distancer Pattern in Your Relationship

 If your partner understands and fulfills your need for autonomy and space, it’s important to allow yourself to be vulnerable to your beloved by initiating emotional intimacy with them.

-Your partner has a strong urge to get to know you and figure out what’s on your mind!
-It’s important to routinely communicate your thoughts, feelings, and ideas with your partner.
+Your partner has a strong urge to get to know you and understand what’s on your mind, so it’s important to communicate your thoughts, feelings, and ideas with your partner routinely.

 Apart from emotional connection, your partner also greatly valued affection.
 So, it’s important to be physically intimate and sexually intimate with them.